ApiniLabs/PAC-ID/faq.md

 **A:** In order to minimize the size of the QR code.
 When limiting the character set to `0–9`, `A–Z` (upper-case only), `space` `$` `%` `*` `+` `-` `.` `/` `:`, QR codes use a very efficient encoding that only consumes 5 1⁄2 bits/character.

-**Q: Why is a PAC-ID limited to in length?**
+**Q: Why is there a recommendation to restrict PAC-ID length?**

-**A:** The maximum size for QR codes is 4296 characters (with low error correction).
-Since `PAC-ID` are commonly represented as QR code, this limit also applies.
-A further limiting factor is the capability of browsers to handle long urls.
-To be maximally compatible with old browsers like IE it is recommended to remain < 2000 characters
+**A:** `PAC-ID` are frequently printed to labels with QR codes, with constraints on their physical size (e.g. fit onto a vial caps).
+A [v4-L QR code](https://en.wikipedia.org/wiki/QR_code#Information_capacity) has been found to be an good compromise between verbosity and size, resulting in the recommendation of 100 characters for `issuer`and `identifier`.
+The maximum size of QR is achieved with [v40-L](https://en.wikipedia.org/wiki/QR_code#Information_capacity).
+This limits the size the extensions can take up.

 **Q: Why not using the ["tag:" scheme](https://en.wikipedia.org/wiki/Tag_URI_scheme)?**